 Plenty of causes have been known as to why dogs experience seizure disorders.
 However, there are five known reasons that contribute to this event.

 One of these dog seizure symptoms is epilepsy which is the most popular cause.
 However, it is not true that having a seizure causes your dog to acquire epilepsy.

 Genetics plays a role when dogs acquire seizure disorders through hereditary traits.
 Some breeds such as Dachshund, German Shepherd, Golden Retriever, and Poodle are the ones prone to manifest seizure symptoms in dogs.

 There are also studies that prove the existence of a brain tumor as one of the culprits.
 Most commonly, tumors develop in older dogs which lead to even weaker and paralyzed extremities.

 Head injuries can also contribute to seizure attacks since dogs have vulnerable skulls and if they get damaged, they may cause a surge of pressure leading to a seizure.

 Lastly, environmental toxins such as flea powders and other anti-parasitic substances in dogs can actually be harmful to their health once ingested.
 Products containing chocolate and lead also contain toxins and should not be fed to your pet.

 What to do after your dog has a seizure

-When dog seizure attacks, dog owners can help their pet return to a normal state by calling their name and secure their safety.
+When dog seizure attacks, dog owners can help their pets return to a normal state by calling their name and secure their safety.
 There is no need to perform an invasive intervention.
 You can keep the dog lying on the ground as the episode begins so as to ensure no further physical injury.
-If the seizure attack went on more than one minute, the dog should be referred to its vet for an examination.
+If the seizure attack went on for more than one minute, the dog should be referred to its vet for an examination.

 For those of you who are visual learners, check out the following video discussing What causes seizures in pets.